 Designations

 Designations are distinctions awarded to highly-effective teachers.
-There are three levels of designation: Recognized, Exemplary, and Master.
+There are five levels of designation: Nationally Board Certified, Acknowledged, Recognized, Exemplary, and Master.
 Each designation level provides a range of salary incentives to the designated teacher for each year of the 5-year designation period, up to *$18,372 for PfISD teachers.

 Once a teacher earns a designation, the designation is valid for five years and is transferable if the teacher moves to teach a different subject or grade or moves districts within the state.
 During those five years, a teacher’s performance can be submitted for a higher designation based on the criteria of the district's designation system, but cannot have their designation level decreased.